 To assist them in developing financial projections, financial experts may seek to understand the markets in which the relevant business operates (sometimes with the aid of an industry expert), to review contemporaneous indications of expectations, and to apply cross-checks to their assumptions and conclusions.
 Financial experts often make use of business plans and forecasts made by the parties as starting points when assessing financial performance in the but-for position.
 The parties may disagree, however, on whether a given forecast presents a balanced view of the prospects of the business.
-This is particularly likely to be the case where the forecast anticipates a marked change in the business’s historical performance, or where the forecast performance relies on factors outside of the control of the parties.
+This is particularly likely to be the case when the forecast anticipates a marked change in the business’s historical performance, or when the forecast performance relies on factors outside the control of the parties.

 To reflect the uncertainty in their assessment, experts may present multiple scenarios for the but-for position or conclude on a range of loss figures.
-As we explain below, parties and tribunals sometimes consider the assessment of reliance damages when it is not possible to present a well-supported assessment of expectation damages due to the uncertainties involved.
+As we explain below, parties and tribunals sometimes consider the assessment of reliance damages when it is not possible to present a well-supported assessment of expectation damages owing to the uncertainties involved.

 Reliance damages are another form of compensatory relief.
 Reliance damages are assessed based on the costs wasted by the claimant in reliance on the contract.
 In effect, reliance damages return the claimant to the position it would have been in had the contract never been made.

-If claimants cannot present a well-supported assessment of their expectation losses (for instance because the business has little track record or an unproven business model) they may claim as an alternative for reliance damages.
+If claimants cannot present a well-supported assessment of their expectation losses (for instance, because the business has little track record or an unproven business model), they may claim as an alternative for reliance damages.
 In many circumstances, the expected benefit to the claimant of performing the contract will be at least as great as the costs incurred in reliance on the contract.
 This is because a claimant will not typically have entered a contract unless it expected to profit from doing so.
-Where that is no longer the case by the time of the breach, the claimant may be prohibited (as a matter of law) from making a claim for wasted costs.
+If that is no longer the case by the time of the breach, the claimant may be prohibited (as a matter of law) from making a claim for wasted costs.

-In cases where a claimant seeks reliance damages, key questions for the expert and legal team can include the following:
+If a claimant seeks reliance damages, key questions for the expert and legal team can include the following:

 - Is it possible to isolate those costs incurred in reliance on the contract rather than relating to other activities?